 Geographically, South Korea is a small country, but revenues are impressive.

-South Korea is ranked no 4 in the world - higher than traditionally large game countries such as Germany, UK and Australia.
+South Korea is ranked #4 in the world - higher than traditionally large game countries such as Germany, UK, and Australia.

 Read more about the South Korean games market HERE.

-Try our interactive world map developed by LocalizeDirect, and see how many gamers your game reaches.
+Try the interactive world map developed by LocalizeDirect, and see how many gamers your game could reach.
 Click the ORDER button in the top right corner, drop your file with strings, get the word count and feel free to play with the regions and languages.
 The tool is completely free.
 No worries about your data - we don’t store it until you decide to place an order.

 Don’t use automatic machine translators or Google Translate.
 This will end up being:

-It may even hurt the loyal gamers’ feelings who will share their disappointment online (see how many people are talking about this Italian game localization:
+It may even hurt loyal gamers’ feelings and certainly ame enjoyment.
+They will very likely share their disappointment online (see how many people are talking about this Italian game localization):

 DID— Ducktor Naldush (@FrancescoDonald) October 15, 2019